 What is Sleep Apnoea?

-- Central Apnoea- due to changes in the control centre of the brain
+- Central Apnoea- due to changes in the control centre of the brain where it fails to send proper signals to the muscles that control breathing.

 - Obstructive Sleep Apnoea (OSA)- characterised by repetitive episodes of partial or complete obstruction of the breathing airways.